 The following varieties of bamboo have rhizomes with air canals that make them more adaptable to wet soil.
 Just remember, if the ground is completely waterlogged, the bamboo probably won’t make it.

-This species is popularly referred to as “solid stem bamboo” and sometimes as “water bamboo”.
+This species is popularly referred to as solid stem bamboo and sometimes as water bamboo.
 As the name suggests, the culms grow solid or nearly solid, unlike most varieties of bamboo which are characteristically hollow.
-(See our more detailed article on solid and hollow bamboo.)
+(See our more detailed articles on solid bamboo and hollow bamboo.)